-Tinea versicolor, also referred to as pityriasis versicolor, is a skin condition characterized by small patches of lighter or darker skin.
-It is caused by a type of fungus that is found on almost everyone’s skin.
+Tinea versicolor, also referred to as pityriasis versicolor, is a skin condition characterized by patches of lighter or darker skin.
+It is caused by a type of yeast (fungus) that is found on most people's skin.
 It is generally not harmful and it isn't contagious.

-Topical treatments, such as special creams or shampoos, are usually effective.
+Topical treatments (applied directly to the affected area), such as special creams or shampoos, are usually effective.

 In tinea versicolor, small round or oval patches of skin appear at first, and later merge into larger patches with irregular shapes.
 They are especially common on the back, chest, neck and/or arms.
 They may occur on the face as well, particularly in children.

 The patches may be yellow or brownish, or sometimes red or pink.
 They are usually lighter or darker than the surrounding healthy skin.
 Because these patches hardly change color in the sun, they are more noticeable if you have a suntan.
-But if you have a fair complexion, they may turn a little brownish.
 The affected areas of skin may also be somewhat scaly.
 They rarely itch.
 If they do, then they only itch a little.